 - Moisture absorption property.
 Fabrics such as cotton and linen help absorb body moisture and vaporise it quickly into the environment.
 This keeps our bodies dry in the summers.

 - Strong and durable

 - Naturally resistant to dirt and mould

 - Hypoallergenic.
-For all those who suffer from skin allergies, natural fabrics are the best choice.
+Natural fabrics are the best choice for all those who suffer from skin allergies.
 Synthetic fabrics such as polyester usually impose skin reactions and irritations.
-Natural fabrics are soft and anti-allergenic and therefore can be easily used for beddings for newborns and babies.
+Natural fabrics are soft and anti-allergenic and can be easily used for beddings for newborns and babies.

 Synthetic fabrics are mainly manufactured from petroleum products and by-products.
 These fabrics involve the use of toxic chemicals and solvents in their manufacturing.
-Thus they are not organic and neither are they easily decomposed after use.
-This increases the burden on the environment.
-The manufacturing, as well as disposal of synthetic fabrics, causes air, water and ground pollution.
+Consequently, they are not organic do not quickly decompose, which increases the burden on the environment.

-It is the time to opt for natural fabrics over synthetic fabrics for a cleaner and greener home and environment.
+Synthetic fabrics are usually solid and durable but not the best choice for our homes and the environment.
+Natural fabrics are costlier than synthetic fabrics, but they are eco-friendly.
+It is time to opt for raw materials over synthetic fabrics for a cleaner and greener home and environment.

 Embark on a journey towards a green environment by exploring natural fabric options at Provincial Fabric House.
-We provide you with premium quality upholstery fabric for your dream fabric project with eco-friendly fabrics at pocket-friendly rates.
+We provide you with premium quality upholstery fabric for your dream project with eco-friendly materials at pocket-friendly rates.

 Please reach out to our friendly team for any assistance in choosing the suitable fabric for your next upholstery project.
 We have years of experience and would love to assist you!